 Why Take a San Sebastian Food Tour

-If you love food and want to experience the pintxos in San Sebastian like a local, consider taking a food tour.
+If you love food and want to experience the pintxos like a local, consider taking a food tour.
 We learned about many of the dishes above thanks to our tour with Devour San Sebastian.
 These are just a few of the reasons we recommend it.

 It’s busy!
 The pintxos bars can be packed with people, especially as it gets later.
 With a guide, you don’t have to push through the crowds or be concerned with ordering—everything is taken care of.